Installation

 pip is Python’s default package management system.

-If you install Anaconda, then pip
+If you install Anaconda, then pip is also usable.

-can also be used when Python is installed directly, without using Anaconda.
+pip can also be used when Python is installed directly, without using Anaconda.

 Ensure

-is installed—with Anaconda, or according to the pip documentation.Open a command prompt and run:
+pipis installed—with Anaconda, or according to the pip documentation.Open a command prompt and run:

 $ pip install climate-assessment